 Biography

-Expertise: Kevin Ward is Professor and Director of the Public Affairs program at Seattle University.
-With a career spanning public policy, nonprofit advocacy, and national service, Kevin’s research and teaching focus on the intersection of the public and nonprofit sectors.
-His work examines how nonprofit organizations, public agencies, and policymakers work together to create sustainable, lasting change.
+Expertise - Kevin Ward is Professor of Public Affairs at Seattle University, where he teaches and conducts research on public policy, nonprofit organizations, and civic engagement.
+His work focuses on the intersection of the public and nonprofit sectors, examining how nonprofit organizations, government agencies, and policymakers collaborate to address complex social challenges and create lasting public value.

-Brief bio: Shortly after earning his undergraduate degree, Kevin served two years in the national service program AmeriCorps National Civilian Community Corps (NCCC), which was a transformative experience.
-He then held several positions with nonprofit organizations in Colorado.
-He has worked as a researcher on large grants with the RAND Corporation and the Urban Institute.
-He holds a Ph.D. and MPA from the School of Public Affairs at the University of Colorado, Denver and a B.A. in Economics from the University of Illinois.
+In addition to his academic work, Kevin has contributed to research projects supported by major grants through the RAND Corporation and the Urban Institute.
+He holds a Ph.D. and Master of Public Administration (MPA) from the School of Public Affairs at the University of Colorado Denver and a Bachelor of Arts in Economics from the University of Illinois.

 Education